CONSTITUTION

 10. Secretary

-11. Each member of Council will be entitled to one vote on any business that is considered or transacted by the Council and a majority decision of the Council will be the decision of Council.
+11. Each member of Council will be entitled to one vote on any business motion.
+Votes shall be held through the SSD Rules of Order

 TERM OF OFFICE

-1. For the positions of President(s) (Chairperson(s), Treasurer, UVSS Representative, Student Liaison, Secretary, Graduate Students Representative, International Student Representative and Member of Council at Large, the term of office will be from the date of their election to the next annual general meeting or until they are removed from office or resign, whichever is first.
+1. For the positions of Chairperson(s), Treasurer, UVSS Representative, Student Liaison, Secretary, Graduate Students Representative, International Student Representative and Member of Council at Large, the term of office will be from the date of their election to the next Annual General Meeting or until they are removed from office or resign, whichever is first.

-2. Where an office holder is appointed by Council under article 40, they will hold office until the next annual general meeting of the Society or until they are removed from office or resign, whichever is first.
+2. Where an office holder is appointed by Council under Article 35, they will hold office until the next Annual General Meeting of the Society or until they are removed from office or resign, whichever is first.

 VACANCY OR RESIGNATION

-1. If, following an annual general meeting a position on Council remains vacant or a position subsequently becomes vacant due to the removal or resignation of the incumbent, Council may hold a by-election at a Council meeting.
+1. If, following an Annual General Meeting a position on Council remains vacant or a position subsequently becomes vacant due to the removal or resignation of the incumbent, Council may hold a by-election at a Special General Meeting.
 By-elections shall be advertised to the membership two weeks in advance.

 BYLAW #5 ELECTIONS